UE and VR Development Technical Notes

 NM_DedicatedServer Dedicated server: server with no local players.

-NM_ListenServer Listen server: a server that also has a local player hosting the game, available to other players on the network.
+NM_ListenServer Listen server: a server that also has a local player who is hosting the game, available to other players on the network.

 NM_Client Network client: client connected to a remote server.